Mikejo5000/vsts-docs-pr/docs/repos/git/pull-request-templates.md

 ## Additional pull request templates

 In addition to the default and branch specific pull request templates, you can configure additional pull request templates.
-These can be `.md` or `.txt` files, located in one of the following folders.
+These can be `.md` or `.txt` files, located in one of the following folders in your default branch.

 - `<repository root>/.vsts/pull_request_template/`
 - `<repository root>/docs/pull_request_template/`